Lucica® Glycated Albumin-L liquid reagent

 Similar to other glycated proteins, albumin undergoes a non-enzymatic conversion (Maillard reaction) where glucose and other sugars react with amino terminal residues on the protein to form an unstable Schiff base.
 This molecule in the acyclic form can either reverse back to glucose and protein or undergo an Amidori arrangement to a stable molecule known as a GA.

 The Lucica® test is performed on serum and consists of two steps: (1) an enzymatic assay for glycated albumin and (2) a test for total albumin via a Bromcresol Purple analysis or BCP.
 The GA value is calculated by dividing the GA concentration by the albumin concentration.

 In the primary, enzymatic reaction, endogenous glycated amino acids are eliminated and the resulting GA is reacted with specific enzymes to produce a colorimetric signal at 546/700 nm.

 In the total albumin reaction the sample reacts with the pretreatment solution to convert reduced albumin to oxidized albumin.
 The treated solution reacts with bromocresol purple (BCP) forming a blue conjugate of albumin and BCP.
 The absorbance of this blue conjugate is measured to quantify albumin concentration at 600/660 nm.

 Calculation of glycated albumin (GA) value (mmol/mol)

-The obtained GA concentration is divided by the albumin concentration thereby yielding the glycated albumin value (mmol/mol) of the sample.
+The obtained glycated albumin concentration is divided by the albumin concentration thereby yielding the GA value (mmol/mol) of the sample.

-The Lucica® Glycated Albumin-L test is performed as a user-defined assay on liquid based, chemistry analyzers that have ‘open-channel’ capability.
+The Lucica® test is performed as a user-defined assay on liquid based, chemistry analyzers that have ‘open-channel’ capability.